masashitanimura/2.0/pages/userguide/userguide_startems.md

   ![](images/userguide/registry_services.jpg)

+**Notes:**

-**Note:** Use the `remove.bat` command if you opt to remove EMS in the registry.
+- Use the `remove.bat` command if you opt to remove EMS in the registry.
+- Always run the application as Administrator.

 **Starting the Service**

+This will start the service if it has not already been started

 1. Open a command prompt
 2. Locate the services folder: `C:\EvoStream\services\ems`
 3. Send command: `start.bat`

-   This will start the service if it has not already been started

-- `C:\EvoStream\services\ems\stop.bat` : Stops the service if it is currently running

-  ​
+or simply run `start.bat` in its location.

+**Notes:**

+- Use `stop.bat` to stop the EMS service, take note that it will only stop the EMS not the other

-### Via Shotcut Icon
+### Via Shortcut Icon

-User may directly run the EMS using the shortcut icon if added during installation
+User may directly run the EMS using the shortcut icon if added during installation.

  ![](images/userguide/emsShortcut.jpg)

 This will open a console running EMS.

-The shotcut icon calls the `run_console_ems.bat`.
+The shortcut icon calls the `run_console_ems.bat`.
 You may also run this executable found in the installed EMS.
 Simply double-clicked to start the server.
 This script simply runs the Media Server through the command prompt, using `config/config.lua` as the main server configuration.

 ```
 C:\EvoStream\run_console_ems.bat